 We lose 45 Australians to lung disease and lung cancer every day.
 Anyone can be affected, no matter your age or background.
 It's never too late to start looking after your lungs.
-Take the time to check your lung health this Lung Health Awareness Month.
+Take the time to check your lung health today.

 See the Signs

 You should seek the advice of your GP if you are experiencing any of the following: a persistent cough which lasts more than three weeks, coughing up mucus, phlegm or blood, pain or fainting caused by coughing bouts, trouble sleeping at night because of coughing or if your coughing is coupled with a worrying symptom such as breathlessness, chest pain or fatigue.

 Breathlessness is a common symptom of lung disease, however many people put breathlessness down to ageing, being overweight or unfit.
 However, unexplained breathlessness needs to be addressed.
 You should visit your doctor if you experience any shortness of breath that is not expected from an activity and the current state of your fitness or health as it could indicate you have a problem with your lungs.

 Fatigue, is an excessive persistent feeling of tiredness that may not be alleviated by sleep or rest.
 It can affect the way you think, including poor concentration and memory loss, as well as make you feel more emotional than usual.
 Fatigue can also affect your ability to do everyday tasks such as taking a shower or making your dinner.
 If you are feeling fatigued, it is important to let your health professional know so that the cause can be investigated.

 What is a cough?